LazurasLong/indexcard/source.md

   * `OPEN`: Get item #ROLL from chest on back of path card
   * `BATTLE`: Battle monster on back of path card
   * `NEXTCARD`: select new path card

+# Weird Happenings

+If you notice everyone's HP is the same, point it out and everyone else takes `ROLL` damage.

+If you roll two-of-a-kind when evading, recover the matched number in `HEART`.

+If you can guess the roll before using an item, you don't dispose the item after use.

 # Path Card: Sleeping Ugly (Front)